val-town/codemirror-ts/README.md

 ## Setup

-Below are recipes for setting up this code - check out the StackBlitz demos above if you want easily copy-paste-able code!

-## Setup

 Using a [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker), you can run TypeScript separately from the rest of your JavaScript, which can make both faster and more reliable.
 Depending on how you're building applications,